Acupressure Points for Hair Growth – Home Remedies for Hair Growth

 Internal Factors

-Unfortunately, internal factors are affecting your genetic capabilities when it comes to hair growth.
+Unfortunately, internal factors are affecting your genetic potential for hair growth.

 The latter affects hair growth and thickness, slowing it down and causing excessive shedding or thinning.
 Sometimes, the aspects are in your control, while others are not.